-Tiangong-1 is the China’s first space station.
-The 34 feet long station, was launched in 2011.
+Tiangong-1 is the China’s first space station in 2011.
 The aircraft was spinning on a speed of two and a half minutes per track.
 The space station was headed by China National Space Administration.

 But in 2016, due to malfunction and lost of control the space station fell into the Earth atmosphere.
 After which the Chinese’s space station has been continuously falling.
 Later, Chinese Space Administration decided to discontinue it.

 Tiangong-2 is the space station launched after Tiangong-1.
 It was launched on 15 September, 2016.
 Tiangong-2 would not function as a permanent space station.
-Rather, it was functioned to be the Chinese Space Laboratory.
-The core module was launched in 2016.
+Rather, it was the Chinese Space Laboratory.
+The core module was launch was in 2016.

 However, it crashed into the Pacific Ocean after 175 days of orbiting.
 Being launched in 1973, Salyut 2 was the second Soviet Union space station.
 After two weeks of its launch, the spacecraft depressurized further losing its control.